CDLUC3/uc3-present/monthly_ops/demo.md

 - Our manager appreciates the ability to dive into details with the team
 - Folks beyond our team have joined  us to observe the process
   - complimentary responses
-- This has given the intiative a nice boost
+- This has given the initiative a nice boost

 ----